All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sex

 Men tend to lose weight faster than women in the early months due to higher baseline metabolic rates and greater lean mass.
-However, women typically catch up by months 9 to 12, and long-term results are similar between sexes.
+But women typically catch up by months 9 to 12, and long-term results are similar between sexes.

 Diet Quality